 The reason?
 Many users will just substitute a letter with a number, and attackers know the most common ones that people use.
 For example, using leetspeak substitution where 1 replaces i or an l and 0 replaces O, etc. Only requiring complex passwords doesn’t provide the security you need.
 Instead, create a strong password.
 The password length is still, character for character, more important for security than password complexity.
 The longer the password, the more difficult, (mathematically) it becomes to crack.

 2- Remove periodic password reset requirements.

-This is one of the biggest frustrations for employees who are forced to change their password multiple times per year.
+This is one of the biggest frustrations for employees who are forced to change their passwords multiple times per year.
 Studies have shown requiring frequent password changes is counterproductive to good password security because people will choose weaker or common passwords if they are forced to change their password regularly.
 They tend to make simple, predictable changes — and bad actors quickly learned those patterns.

-3- Make screening of new passwords against lists of common or compromised passwords mandatory on a daily basis.
+3- Make daily screening of new passwords against lists of common or compromised passwords mandatory.

-By adopting the NIST password requirements, password security will no longer be a weak link for enterprises.
-If you want to future proof your password policy to mitigate the risk of employee account takeover, then check out how Enzoic can help you.
+By adopting the NIST password standards, password security will no longer be a weak link for enterprises.
+If you want to future-proof your password policy to mitigate the risk of employee account takeover, then check out how Enzoic can help you.

 Read more on NIST: